-JNS publishes a weekly listing of antisemitic incidents recorded by Jewish, pro-Jewish and pro-Israel organizations, as well as international news media.
+JNS publishes a weekly listing of antisemitic incidents recorded and found by Jewish, pro-Jewish and pro-Israel organizations; national and international news; and social media.
 By the Anti-Defamation League’s count, an average of seven instances of varying measure occur daily in the United States.
 (Dates refer to when the news was reported, not when the events took place.)
+Also included are news items detailing efforts to combat antisemitism and research anti-Jewish bigotry.
 And on the subject of the ADL, the nonprofit turned 110 on July 10.

 With antisemitic incidents on the rise in California, San Diego residents awoke to find fliers filled chock full of bigoted remarks on car windshields.
 In Georgia, antisemitic and anti-LGBTQ fliers were also distributed.
 Iran created a Threads profile for President Ebrahim Raisi but blocked access to the new Meta app for its citizens.